codemeta/codemeta/using-codemeta.md

 Context IRI: schema:affiliation
 Type: xsd:string
 Subproperties: None
+Associated CodeMeta Concept: *AgentAffiliation*

 An *affliation* is the institution, organization or other group that the software agent is associated with.

 ### agent
 Context IRI: schema:agent
 Type: schema:Organization, schema:Person
-Subproperties: @id, @type, email, name, affiliation, isCitable, isMaintainer, isRightsHolder, role
+Subproperties: @id, @type, email, name, affiliation, mustBeCited, isMaintainer, isRightsHolder, role Associated CodeMeta Concept: *Agent*

 An *agent* is an organization or person that is in some way related to the creation of the software.
 An *agent* can be assigned a @type of *schema:Organization* or *schema:Person*.

-Note that the names *person* and *organization* are defined in the CodeMeta context file and can be used as abbreviated forms for the schema.org types.
+Each instance of an *agent* must be qualified with an appropriate *role* property.

 An array of values can be assigned to the property *agent*, but each should have an "@id" and "@type" assigned.